 Also, if the app that’s stuck on “Waiting” shows up on this list, you should tap on it and click on Delete App.
 This will clear the download and you can re-download the app.

 The other reason – not proved but suspected – is a lot of apps running in the background.
 If you’ve got a bunch of them running in the background, this slows down the system quite a bit.
 To solve this, go to the multitask switcher by double-pressing the home button and then removing all apps that are running in the background.

-Once cleared, the iPhone usually is now free enough to process faster.
+Once cleared, the iPhone has enough resources to process faster.
 Try downloading the app now.

 There are a bunch of things to check:

-- App Store is slow: may be it’s a server issue.
-Try again after a bit.
+- App Store is experiencing tremendous load: maybe it’s a server issue.
+Try again after a bit

 - iPhone is low on resources.
-Kill all apps and respring/reboot your iPhone.
+Reboot your iPhone

-- Try installing it via iTunes instead of directly on the iPhone.
-Use the Sync option.
+- Try installing the app via iTunes instead of directly from the iPhone